philegli/philegli.github.io/_posts/tutorials/2017-11-11-setting-up-a-raspberry-pi.md

 ## 3) Enabling SSH

-Once last step before booting up the Raspberry PI with the new SD.
+Once last step before booting up the Raspberry Pi with the new SD.
 As we'll be connecting to the Pi remotely, we'll have to make sure SSH is enabled.
 By default, SSH is disabled.
 To enable it, you can add a blank file called "SSH" to the root of the SD card.
 This can be done in many ways although I just used ```touch``` from the command line.

 ![_config.yml]({{ site.baseurl }}/images/installing_raspbian/touch.png)